theforeman/foreman-documentation/README.md

 ## Static Site

-The landing page for [docs.theforeman.org](https://docs.theforeman.org) is available as a Hugo project.
+The landing page for [docs.theforeman.org](https://docs.theforeman.org) is available as a generated static site.
 See README in the web/ subdirectory for more information.

 * [web](web/README.md)